-Click 'Apply' to create an application form for the Employment Based Postgraduate Programme.
+Click 'Apply' to create an application form for the Enterprise Partnership Postgraduate Scheme or the Employment-Based Programme.

 At the beginning of the application select the Irish Research Body (i.e. the Higher Education Institution) where you propose to be based for your Scholarship by selecting the 'Lookup' [binoculars] button.